 Disney MaxPass is the new kid on the block.
 They were introduced to Disneyland Parks about June 2017 and have quickly caught on.
 You operate your Disneyland MaxPass through the Disneyland App and it’s very efficient, we used it on our recent visit to Disneyland Los Angeles.

 This post will help explain what the new Disney MaxPass is and how best to use it and what it includes.
 We found the new system operated through the Disneyland App to be a very efficient way of navigating the park and would be great for the peak visiting days during June and July.
+Disneyland is definitely the Happiest place on Earth, Disneyland for adults can be just as much fun.

 Around June 2017 Disneyland introduced a new way to activate your Disney FASTPASS, from the Disneyland App on your smartphone.
 What this means is that you can now select a FASTPASS time using the app from anywhere in the park instead of going to the FASTPASS kiosk at the entrance to each ride.
 Once you have scanned in at the ride you can then select a time for you next ride while standing in the line.
 It also gives you realtime wait times for each ride that you may be interested in riding.